-According to statistics published by the Small Business Administration (SBA), seven out of ten new employer establishments survive at least two years and 51 percent survive at least five years.
+According to statistics published by the Small Business Administration (SBA), about half of all employer establishments survive at least five years and a third survive ten years or more.
 This is a far cry from the previous long-held belief that 50 percent of businesses fail in the first year and 95 percent fail within five years.

 Better success rates notwithstanding, a significant percentage of new businesses do fail.
 Expert opinions abound about what a business owner should and shouldn't do to keep a new business afloat in the perilous waters of the entrepreneurial sea.
 There are, however, key factors that -- if not avoided -- will be certain to weigh down a business and possibly sink it forevermore.